 COURSES ENTRY REQUIREMENTS

-4 AS levels A minimum of 20 GCSE points.
+A minimum of 20 GCSE points.

-4 AS levels Individual entry requirements should be met for each subject.
+4 A3 levels Individual entry requirements should be met for each subject.

-3 AS levels A minimum of 12 GCSE points.
+A minimum of 12 GCSE points.

-5 AS levels Individual entry requirements should be met for each subject.
+3 AS levels Individual entry requirements should be met for each subject.

 CRITERIA FOR ENTRY INTO SENIOR SCHOOL